ddnexus/pagy/docs/how-to.md

 ## Customizing the item name

 The `pagy_info` and the `pagy_items_selector_js` helpers use the "item"/"items" generic name in their output.
-You can change that by editing the values of the `"pagy.item_name"` i18n key in the [dictionaray files](https://github.com/ddnexus/pagy/blob/master/lib/locales) that your app is using.
+You can change that by editing the values of the `"pagy.item_name"` i18n key in the [dictionary files](https://github.com/ddnexus/pagy/blob/master/lib/locales) that your app is using.

 Besides you can also (dynamically) set the `:i18n_key` variable to let Pagy know where to lookup the item name in some dictionary file (instead of looking it up in the default `"pagy.item_name"` key).

 You have a few ways to do that:

 1. you can override the `pagy_get_vars` method in your controller, adding the dynamically set `:i18n_key`.
 For example with ActiveRecord (mostly useful with the [i18n extra](extras/i18n.md) or if you copy over the AR keys into the pagy dictionary):

     ```ruby
     def pagy_get_vars(collection, vars)
       { count: ...,